Products

 Insurance Coverage

 When checking your Insurance ensure you ask specifically about the eligible Provider.
-OKAPED’s Canadian Certified Pedorthists are recognized Providers of custom foot orthotics in Canada.
+As Canadian Certified Pedorthists and are recognized as Providers of custom foot orthotics in Canada.

-We direct bill to ICBC, Worsafe BC and out of province, RCMP, FNFA Min of Social Development and Veterans Affairs Canada.
-Pre-authorization is required.
+We bill to ICBC, WorSafe BC and out of province, RCMP, FNFA Min of Social Development and Veterans Affairs Canada.
+We will require a Pre-authorization.

 Unfortunately no Private Insurance companies currently allow for direct billing for Custom Foot Orthotics.
 This has nothing to do with OKAPED it is the policy writers.